Skip to content

 • Instead of plowing through and reading a list of retrieved cases, you can now get a well-written response that answers the legal question and cites the cases the answer is built on so you can verify its accuracy.

-• Westlaw Precision goes beyond the simple search for relevance.
+• Westlaw Precision with CoCounsel goes beyond the simple search for relevance.
 It lets you sort and filter cases by attributes such as issue outcome, fact pattern, motion type, motion outcome, cause of action, and party type.

 • The latest technologies built into the KeyCite citation service add a new layer of analysis.
 You can now instantly find connections between cases that would traditionally be difficult to uncover.
 The new KeyCite Overruled in Part flag shows you the specific point of law in a case that has been invalidated so that other valid points of law aren’t missed.